List of Steven Universe episodes: Home media

 Depending on the customer's region, Steven Universe is available through various video on demand services such as Hulu, Google Play, iTunes, Amazon Video, and Microsoft Movies & TV.

 In North America, Warner Home Video has Steven Universe on DVD in several formats: single-disc compilations of select episodes, two Complete Season releases, and a Complete Collection box set.
-The Complete Collection, which was originally scheduled for November 3, 2020, and subsequentially delayed until December 8, contains all 160 episodes of the original Steven Universe series, Steven Universe: The Movie, and all 20 episodes of Steven Universe Future; the bonus material from the Complete Season DVDs and The Movie was included alongside new content.
+The Complete Collection, which was originally scheduled for November 3, 2020, and subsequently delayed until December 8, contains all 160 episodes of the original Steven Universe series, Steven Universe: The Movie, and all 20 episodes of Steven Universe Future; the bonus material from the Complete Season DVDs and The Movie was included alongside new content.

 Madman Entertainment followed a similar pattern in Australia.
-They released two compilation DVDs, five Complete Season DVD/Blu-ray releases, and a standalone DVD of The Movie.
-Madman's season releases use an alternative episode order and lack the bonus material included in the North American versions.
+They released two compilation DVDs, five Complete Season DVD and Blu-ray releases, and a standalone DVD of The Movie.
+Madman's season releases use an alternative episode order and lack all the bonus material included in the North American versions.

 In the United Kingdom, Manga Entertainment released the first season on DVD and Blu-ray on February 24, 2020.
 This version used Madman's episode order but included the bonus material from the American DVD.
 The second season was planned to be released on March 16, 2020, but was cancelled before release.

 Several episodes are re-ordered on home video.
 In the table below, the episodes are listed in the order they appear on the disc, and are numbered according to the episode tables above.